-Common winter injuries are not so common.
-Plano has some of the best weather conditions in the country, with an average annual rainfall of 40 inches and only 2 inches of snow.
+The suburbs of Dallas have some of the best weather conditions in the country, with an average annual rainfall of 40 inches and only 2 inches of snow.

 Most Common Winter Injuries

+Before we get into preventing common winter injuries, let’s first list the most common injuries experienced during the cold winter months.
 Most injuries occur when we are performing our everyday routines, and because we are not accustomed to these frigid weather conditions we may be caught off-guard.

 It is important to remember that cold temperatures can decrease blood flow to our muscles, which can cause them to tighten up and possibly limit our range of motion making us more prone to suffer any of the following: